 Legislation is sponsored by Barnes, Ramos, Caputo, Johnson, Wisniewski, Vainieri Huttle & Burzichelli

-(TRENTON) – Legislation sponsored by Assembly Democrats Peter J. Barnes III, Ruben Ramos, Ralph Caputo, Gordon Johnson, John Wisniewski, Valerie Vainieri Huttle and John Burzichelli to authorize the Supreme Court to increase or add new court filing fees to help fund the modernization of the state’s court information system, as well as the work of Legal Services of New Jersey, a non-profit that provides free legal assistance in civil matters to individuals living below the poverty line, was released Monday by the Assembly Judiciary Committee.
+(TRENTON) – Legislation sponsored by Assembly Democrats Peter J. Barnes III, Ruben Ramos, Ralph Caputo, Gordon Johnson, John Wisniewski, Valerie Vainieri Huttle and John Burzichelli to authorize the Supreme Court to increase or add new court filing fees to help fund the work of Legal Services of New Jersey, a non-profit that provides free legal assistance in civil matters to individuals living below the poverty line, as well as the modernization of the state’s court information system was released Monday by the Assembly Budget Committee.

 “New Jersey’s courts retain millions of records.
 Yet the court’s computer antiquated computer system has contributed to soiled information, high maintenance costs, and inefficiencies,” said Barnes (D-Middlesex).
 “This bill helps cut down on maintenance costs and provides better safe keeping of court records by funding the modernization of our court systems.
 It also creates a more stable source of funding to support the important work of Legal Services of New Jersey, as well as other organizations and programs that provide legal services to residents who otherwise could not afford it.”

 The bill (A-3308) would allow the Supreme Court to adopt rules to revise or supplement filing fees payable to the court.
 All existing filing fees and other statutory fees could be increased by no more than $50 in the aggregate for each fee.
-Revenue from the fees would be used to fund the development, maintenance and administration of a statewide, computerized court information system; and the provision of legal assistance in civil matters by Legal Services of New Jersey and its affiliates.
+Revenue from the fees would be used to fund the provision of legal assistance in civil matters by Legal Services of New Jersey and its affiliates; and the development, maintenance and administration of a statewide, computerized court information system.

 “Legal Services of New Jersey provides an important service to people in our state who cannot afford legal representation in civil cases, yet funding for it has been on a steady decline,” said Ramos (D-Hudson).
 “By providing a more reliable source of funding for this organization, we can ensure these residents don’t have to step into a courtroom without proper legal representation.”